seilanhiep/data/kh/source_data/wildlife_conservation_society/eastern_plains/mondulkiri_protected_forest_and_phnom_prich_wildlife_sanctuary_metadata.md

 Processes

 Data were provided to Open Development Cambodia directly by Save Cambodia's Wildlife's 2013 Atlas Working Group in ERSI Shapefile format.
 The data were exported to geoJSON and shapefile format.
+The coordinate reference system was changed from WGS 84 Zone 48 N to WGS 84 and the data was exported in both ESRI Shapefile and geoJSON formats.

 Sources